ElegantEngineeringTech/laravel-translator/README.md

 ];
 ```

-#### Define which files/directories should be excluded from the scan
+#### Define Which Files/Directories Should Be Excluded from the Scan

-If you need or to speed up the scan, you can exclude paths for the scanner, this is particularly usefull for:
+To optimize or speed up the scan, you can exclude certain paths.
+This is particularly useful for:

--   tests files that are not rellying to your translations files
+-   Test files that do not rely on your translation files.
--   whole subdirectories unrelated to your translations
+-   Entire subdirectories unrelated to your translations.

 > [!TIP]
-> Excluding paths will speedup the scanner
+> Excluding paths will speed up the scanner.

-#### Ignore translations keys from the deadcode detector
+#### Ignore Translation Keys from the Dead Code Detector

-Sometimes, translations strings are not used in the codebase but you don't want to consider them as dead.
-For example, you might be storing all the countries name in `/countries.php`.
+Sometimes, translation strings are not used in the codebase, but you don’t want to consider them as unused.
+For example, you might store all country names in `/countries.php`.

-Sometimes, it's impossible for the scanner to detect your translations string because you are using string interpolation such as `__("countries.{$user->country})`.
+Sometimes, the scanner might not detect your translation strings when using string interpolation, such as `__("countries.{$user->country})`.

-In these cases you can ignore translations keys from the deadcode detector in the configs:
+In these cases, you can ignore translation keys in the config:

 ```php
 return [